NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 # QGIS Shape Tools Plugin

-***Shape Tools*** currently has two tools. **Create Shapes** takes a point vector layer and allows the user to create ellipses, lines of bearing, polygons, and stars based on the table's fields and parameters from the dialog box.
-All use geodesic math to calculate the shapes.
-The second tool, **XY to Line** uses pairs of coordinates from each layer's records to create geodesic lines inbetween.
-The input can be a point vector layer or just a table layer that contains pairs of coordinates.
+***Shape Tools*** has the following tools.

+* **Create Shapes** processes a point vector layer to create ellipses, lines of bearing, polygons, stars, ellipse roses, hypocyloids, polyfoils, and hearts based on the table's fields and parameters from the dialog box.
+All use geodetic math to calculate the shapes.
+* **XY to Line** uses pairs of coordinates from each layer's records to create geodesic lines inbetween.
+The input can be a point vector layer or a table layer that contains pairs of coordinates.
+Shape Tools is installed in the Vector menu.

 **Contents**